byyousefgamal/jane-doe-portfolio/README.md

 # A Basic Jane Doe Portfolio
-A simple portfolio using HTML, CSS, and Bootstrap Grid System
+A simple portfolio for jane doe using HTML, CSS, and Bootstrap Grid System